 It’s All About the Shoes

-The Nike shoe was invented when University of Oregon track coach Bill Bowerman was experimenting with lightweight soles made in his waffle iron.
+The Nike shoe was invented when University of Oregon track coach Bill Bowerman was experimenting with lightweight soles made in his wife's waffle iron.
 His workshop has been re-created inside Hayward Hall with an interactive exhibit set with all the tools he used to create his innovative shoes and early examples of what he crafted.

 Go For a Run